Jingyi-Wu-Richael/Final_Project/README.md

 In this example command, the active learning strategy is set to "RandomSampling".
 Modify the parameters as needed to suit your specific requirements.

+##### Note:

+Training the crowd counting model using SGANet requires to change the hyperparameter in the 'parameters.py' file.

 # Reference

 [1] Zhan, X., Wang, Q., Huang, K., Xiong, H., Dou, D., & Chan, A. B. (2022).
 A comparative survey of deep active learning. arXiv preprint arXiv:2203.13450.